w3f/Grants-Program/MPT.md

 - `unfreeze_asset`: Unfreeze an asset token, allowing transfers again.
 - `set_asset_metadata`: Set the metadata for an asset token, such as its name, symbol, and description.

-#### Moreover, together with the MPT pallet we are creating, we will potentially be using parts of the following existing pallets:

-- `pallet_assets`: To provide functionality for managing assets life cycle, as well as set and manage asset metadata.
-- `pallet_balances`: To provide functionality for handling accounts and balances, as well as to store and manage the balances of the native token and other assets.
-- `pallet_transactions`: To provide functionality for processing transactions and use it to implement the logic for creating, submitting, and validating transactions.
-- `pallet_grandpa`: Chosen for safety, scalability and energy-efficiency.
-- `pallet_identity`: To provide functionality for managing user identities, track asset ownership and associate accounts with identities.
-- `pallet_democracy`: To provides a basic on-chain governance system, to allow token holders to vote on proposals related to the  platform.

 #### Possible course of action for deliverables:

 - d1: Define the core features of the MPT pallet, such as asset creation, issuance, transfer, and management.